-We know how important it is for your packaging process to run as smoothly as possible, so we’ve put together this quick guide to some of the top essentials you’ll need to keep productivity rolling!
+We know how important it is for your packaging process to run as smoothly as possible.
+So here is our quick guide to some of the top essentials you’ll need to keep productivity rolling!

 Boxes are, after all, the backbone of most packaging processes.
 It’s important that you select good quality boxes and cartons that are up to the task of protecting the products you are packing.
 You must also decide whether you will opt for single wall boxes or double wall boxes, or indeed a mixture of the two.
 The difference between them is in the layers of fluting which help with the formation and shape of the box.

-Double wall boxes have two layers of fluting, making them more suitable for fragile or heavy items as they are able to withstand more damage.
+Double wall boxes have two layers of fluting, making them more suitable for fragile or heavy items.
+Put simply, they are able to withstand more damage.
 They are also better for stacking where this is required.
-Single wall boxes are the better choice for smaller, lighter items that don’t require the same level of protection and will produce lighter shipments, saving you money.
+Single wall boxes are the better choice for smaller, lighter items that don’t require the same level of protection.
+Given there is less cardboard, they are cheaper to buy, and send too.
 Some items may require specific box designs such as book boxes and postal boxes.
 It’s always better to ensure you’re stocked up in boxes of all sizes to avoid downtime.

 Despite selecting top quality boxes and cartons, protective packaging is still an absolute must.
-Without this extra level of protection goods are at risk of damage in transit, which in turn can lead to costly returns and re-shipments down the line.
+Without this extra level of protection goods are at risk of damage in transit.
+This in turn can lead to costly returns, and re-shipments down the line.

 It’s also particularly important when you’re required to pack fragile or awkwardly shaped items, as protective packaging can fill voids in boxes and allow you to secure the product in place.
 There are a number of different options available including foam and bubble wrap, as well as edge guards and corners.
 For more information about the best option for your process, check out our blog on foam vs. bubble wrap.